 How to Find Your Ideal Reader (and why you should get to know them ASAP)

-When I first began writing my fantasy novel The Dark Between, I didn't have a clue who my future readers would be.
+When I first began writing, I didn't have a clue who my future readers would be.

 What is an ideal reader?